green-fox-academy/Self_Driving_Car/readme.md

 Contribute

-- pull request????
 - commit message convention:
 	- short (50 chars or less) summary of changes
 	- in some contexts, the first line is treated as the subject of an email and the rest of the 	text as the body
 	- use key words like features, fix, add, change etc.
-	- for more details please check the following link: https://gist.github.com/stephenparish/	9941e89d80e2bc58a153
+	- for more details please check the following link: https://gist.github.com/stephenparish/
 - branch naming conventions:
 	- each story should have its own branch
 	- use grouping tokens (words) at the beginning of your branch names